jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 $$\frac{|\varphi^{(p)}(\xi_k)|}{p!}\ge K$$
 for $\xi_K$ sufficiently close to $x_\ast$.
 Thus
 $$|x_{k+1}-x_\ast|\ge K|x_k-x_\ast|^p$$
 which implies that the rate of convergence cannot be higher than $p$.
-Thus the rate of convergence is percisely $p$. $\Box$
+Thus the rate of convergence is precisely $p$. $\Box$

 > **Note.** From the above proof, we expect that close to the fixed point $x_\ast$
 > $$|x_{k+1}-x_\ast|\approx \frac{|\varphi^{(p)}(x_\ast)|}{p!} |x_k-x_\ast|^p,$$